Fotom/simple-pagination/README.md

 ==================================================
 This is lightweight pagination on JavaScript.
 You can use it that would not display the entire list of pages on your site.
-Aall the information you require is:
+All the information you require is:

 elements_count || pages_count

 &&

 current_page   || auto_detect_current_page